 - The right to be present throughout the portions of the hearing during which statements are being presented regarding the incident and to be accompanied by a person of the victim’s choice;

-- The right not to have the victim’s past sexual history introduced as part of the testimony unless determined to be relevant by the coordinator of Student Conduct or his/her designee;
+- The right not to have the victim’s past sexual history introduced as part of the testimony unless it is determined by the Coordinator of Student Conduct or his/her designee; that the relevency outweighs the prejudicial effect.

 - The right to make a victim-impact statement and to have that statement considered by the board in determining its sanction;